eventlet/eventlet/doc/source/asyncio/migration.rst

 Calls to blocking APIs like ``urlopen()`` or ``requests.get()`` can get replaced with calls to ``aiohttp``, for example.

+Depending on your Eventlet usage, during your migration, you may have to deprecate CLI options that are related to Eventlet, we invite the reader to take a look to :ref:`manage-your-deprecations`.

-The `awesome-asyncio <https://github.com/timofurrer/awesome-asyncio>`_ github repository propose a curated list of awesome
-Python asyncio frameworks, libraries, software and resources.
+The `awesome-asyncio <https://github.com/timofurrer/awesome-asyncio>`_ github repository propose a curated list of awesome Python asyncio frameworks, libraries, software and resources.
 Do not hesitate to take a look at it.
 You may find candidates compatible with asyncio that can allow you to replace some of your actual underlying libraries.

 Step 3.
 Drop Eventlet altogether
 --------------------------------